klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

 ## Using the Windows SSH agent

 Windows does come with a ssh key agent service.
-However, in recent versions of Windows 10, it is disabled by default.
+However, in recent versions of Windows 10 and 11, it is disabled by default.
 To enable it,

 1. Open the "Services" app in administrator mode